Home > Wildflowers/Forbs

 Monarda didyma

 Brilliant red flowers are a hit with hummingbirds.
 Foliage emits spicy odor when crushed.
-Striking as a cut flower. **To the best of our knowledge, this plant is not naturally native to Kentucky.** It appears to be native to the northeast and Appalachia, both to Ohio & Tennessee, neighboring states.
+Striking as a cut flower.
+Not native to Kentucky but to neighboring states, both Ohio and Tennesse.

 Light: Full Sun to Part Shade